On the Universality of the Energy Response Function in the Long-Range Spin Glass Model with Sparse, Modular Couplings: Modularity as a Finite Size Effect

 We consider a spin glass with long range couplings.
 The entries in the $ N \times N$ coupling matrix are symmetrically distributed around zero, and the sum of the variances of the couplings in each row is $O(1)$.
 We contrast this case where every entry of the matrix may be nonzero to the case where only the entries along the $L \times L$ block diagonals may be nonzero.
 This latter case is an example of a modular coupling matrix.
 The parameter $L$ is a measure of the effective modularity in the system, with smaller $L$ indicating greater effective modularity.

 A system with smaller $L$ has a less favorable ground state energy.
 In particular, if we set the negative of the energy per spin to be $r$, it is known that $r^* = r_\infty - a L^{-2/3}$ \cite{Moore}.
 The value of $K$ in the Parisi hierarchy required to stabilize a system of size $L$ grows as $K \sim (T_c - T) L^{1/6}$, where $T$ is temperature \cite{Moore}.
 This result can be used to estimate finite effects if observables are known as a function of $K$.
 In our case, arguing that the barriers to equilibration of a larger system further down in the Parisi hierarchy are of the same order as the energy of the smaller system from the $K \to \infty$ ground state, $\Delta E \sim N (r_\infty -r^*)$, we would expect $t_{\rm ERG} \sim t_0 \exp(c L^{1/3})$ \cite{Bouchaud,Horner,Janke}.
 We expect logarithmic convergence to the ground state at long time \cite{Dotsenko}.
-Smoothing the short time behavior, the scaled energy might follow

-where $\nu = 1$ to have the expected $L$ dependence at large time, and $a$ and $b$ are constants of order unity.
-Figure \ref{fig} shows the crossing behavior and illustrates the optimal system size as a function of time.
-Numerical simulations exhibit the energy relaxation as a function of time and system size that is shown in this figure \cite{Kinzel}.
+Smoothing the short time behavior, the scaled energy might follow $r_L(t) = r_\infty - a L^{-2/3} \tanh t - b [1 + \ln (1 + t/t_{\rm ERG})]^{-2/\nu} $, where $\nu = 1$ to have the expected $L$ dependence at large time, and $a$ and $b$ are constants of order unity.
 The long time ordering of these curves with $L$ is a result of equilibrium finite size effects.
 Whether the curves cross at short time depends on the details of the equilibration dynamics and is the subject of the rest of this paper.

-For dynamics such as those in Fig.\ \ref{fig}, there is an optimal system size at a given timescale.
-At short times, the system with lowest energy has small $L$ because it can reconfigure more quickly.
-At long times, the system with the lowest energy has large $L$, because more of the phase space is accessible to the connection matrix.
-At intermediate times, the optimal system will have an intermediate $L$, with the optimal $L$ monotonically increasing with time.

 The rest of this article will calculate the short time behavior of the energy relaxation curve for a class of coupling matrices that interpolate between the fully connected $N \times N$ matrix and one with $L \times L$ block diagonals.
 The modularity order parameter, $M$, is zero in the first case and unity in the second.